 It’s never too early to instill a love of the art in Baby – or is it?
-Realistically, it’s probably a little early to start taking Baby to museums, or even to hand him some safety scissors and a piece of construction paper and expect him to cut out a snowflake.
+Realistically, it’s probably a little early to start taking Baby to museums, or even to hand them some safety scissors and a piece of construction paper and expect them to cut out a snowflake.
 There are some art projects Baby is ready for already though, and a few of them might not even require hours of cleanup.

 Or hand-flowers, hand-wreaths, hand-reindeer, handprint butterflies, or ghosts constructed out of footprints…you get the picture.
 Is there anything cuter than a baby’s teeny tiny fingers or teeny tiny toes?
 If there is, it’s hard to put your finger on what it is, and generations upon generations of kindergarten teachers agree.
 There’s no reason to wait until Baby is in a school setting though, as Baby’s extremities are smaller now than they ever will be again.
 You can capture their image with any big-ish piece of paper or cloth, and non-toxic liquid paints.

 Some things are classics for a reason.
 Playdough makes for easy cleanup, and doesn’t need Baby to have developed much coordination.
 It’s also easy to make edible versions at home, which can be good for your peace of mind if Baby is in one of those ‘exploring the world gums-first’ phases.
 All you really need is some flour, salt, water, and food coloring, and POOF!
 You’ve got some lovely rainbow playdough.